cbortoluzzi/SIB-summer_school/docs/index.md

 | *Tyto alba* | https://www.ebi.ac.uk/ena/browser/view/PRJNA925445 | https://www.ebi.ac.uk/ena/browser/view/GCA_018691265.1 | Barn owl, with a limited number of individuals. |
 | *Zymoseptoria tritici* | https://www.ebi.ac.uk/ena/browser/view/PRJNA596434 | https://www.ebi.ac.uk/ena/browser/view/GCA_000219625.1 | Fungal pathogen, with a large public dataset. |

-For the training, we will use reduced datasets to keep the analyses feasible within the available time.
+For the training, we will use a reduced dataset for each species to keep the analyses feasible within the available time.
 This may involve a selected chromosome, a limited genomic region, or a reduced number of individuals.

 ---